 I started my adventure here as Minister back in September 2007 having spent four years as a curate in an inner-city Anglican church in Bradford.
 Prior to that I used to work in international development.

-I’m married to Jo, who originally trained and worked in London as a textile designer, then became full-time mum to our three, now grown up children and is now a child protection social worker.
+I’m married to Jo, who originally trained and worked in London as a textile designer, then became full-time mum to our three, now grown up children and now works in children’s social care.

 As a family we’ve lived in Zimbabwe, Uganda and Tanzania.
 Life has been wonderfully varied!
 I became a Christian in Zimbabwe when I was 19 and have been involved in a variety of churches over the years from house churches and Anglican cell churches in the UK, to the Anglican Cathedral in Kampala and the International Baptist Church in Dar es Salaam.